pretamanger/pr-challenge/README.md

 4. Run `pnpm start`
 5. Send a `GET` request to `http://localhost:3000/friends?userId=1`
 6. Try changing the user ID in the query

-## Reviewing the PR

-Add comments in the code to `friends.route.ts`.